Rebilly/framepay-docs/docs/examples/vue.md

 ### Using with VueJS
-We have simple wrapper for VueJS.
-Please take a look at [framepay-vue](https://github.com/Rebilly/framepay-vue).
+We offer an easy-to-use wrapper component for VueJS, called [framepay-vue](https://github.com/Rebilly/framepay-vue).